-Inspect the four retaining tabs on the clipboard (5) for white stress lines (Ref Fig. 21).
+Inspect the four retaining tabs on the steering wheel cover (5) for white stress lines (Ref Fig. 21).
 If stress lines are present, replace clipboard.
 Install by carefully pressing, first the top two, then the bottom two retaining tabs into the matching slots in steering wheel.